aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

 .. topic:: Terminology

     Within AIMMS PRO Storage, folders are referred to as *buckets* and files are referred to as *objects*.
-When you look at the AIMMS PRO API, as presented in the AIMMS PRO library, you will see the terms buckets and objects.
+When you look at the AIMMS PRO API, as presented in the AIMMS PRO UI Library, you will see the terms buckets and objects.
 In this article, I will use the terms folders and files.

 AIMMS PRO Storage has the following folder structure, and it is best practice to follow it: